jyesthaka/online-ctf-writeup/ctfosintindustries/UK Suspect/README.md

+## Challenge Info

-# UK Suspect
+**Title:** UK Suspect
+**Category:** OSINT
+**Points:** 10
+**Description:**
+Hello,

+A photo was taken, apparently somewhere in England, showing two suspects.

+Your mission is to determine: 1.
+The exact GPS coordinates where this photo was taken

+The coordinates must be provided in the following format: • Latitude in degrees North • Longitude in degrees West

+Example format: • 51.5074° N, 0.1278° W

+Flag format:

+OSINT{latitudeN_longitudeW}

+## Solution

 <img width="1320" height="1730" alt="IMG_6012" src="https://github.com/user-attachments/assets/c78a7998-f94d-428a-af4e-c21107c080ae" />

-This picture was given and the flaf format is the coordinates to this picture.
+This picture was given and the flag format is the coordinates to this picture.

 This is what I call an almost impossible challenge but I still tried it.